FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Methods

 \subsubsection{Survey Instrument.}

 The survey was structured into four parts: demographics, LLM usage and workflows, fairness and governance, and open-ended prompts.
 Demographics captured background factors such as Codeforces rating, years of experience, gender, and region, which provided context for interpreting responses.
 Workflow items (Likert 1--5) assessed the frequency and perceived impact of LLM usage in practice and preparation, directly addressing \textbf{RQ1}.
 Fairness and governance items (Likert 1--5) probed community norms around cheating, acceptable assistance, and trust in platform policies, aligning with \textbf{RQ2} and \textbf{RQ3}.
 Two open-ended questions asked participants to describe additional LLM-related behaviors and suggest governance measures, allowing us to capture perspectives not covered by predefined items.
+A minority of open-ended responses were written in languages other than English; these were translated into English using the translation-only GPT-4o procedure described in Section~3.1.5 before coding.

 We chose Likert scales to capture gradations of agreement and designed open-ended items to triangulate with interview data.
 A complete overview of all items is provided in \textbf{Appendix Tables~B1--B4}.
 Reliability checks of the survey showed acceptable consistency (\textbf{Cronbach’s $\alpha=0.76$}), good sampling adequacy (\textbf{KMO=0.80}), and significant Bartlett’s test (\textbf{$\chi^{2}=1788.27$, $df=253$, $p<.001$}), confirming inter-item correlations were appropriate.